thezettascale/KAEM/README.md

 - Julia is faster than Python for repeated code calls, (i.e. training), even against similar Python compilation strategies, (i.e. jax.jit).
 - I find Julia easier to prototype with than JAX.
 - Julia codes natively to the GPU, (i.e. no separate CUDA/TPU code).
 Native GPU Python programming was only recently announced.
+This is important for KANs.

 I'm not a code supremacist - these are all subjective/personal preferences that work for me, but may be different for you in different applications.
+I started off with PyTorch, then JAX, then Julia.
+I just wish Julia were more popular, hence why I'm trying to popularize it lol.